suresh-iitr/elk-stack/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to elk-stack's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**ELK-Stack** The ELK Stack began as a collection of three open-source products — Elasticsearch, Logstash, and Kibana that can be used as a complete solution for Log and Event analysis.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`elk-stack` section for further information.

 .. note::